| |

 Crate Brewery

 Another favourite by the local community, this was a print factory that transformed into thee place for craft beer and stone-baked pizzas in East.
 Everything’s brewed onsite and their taproom rotates seasonal beers.
-Could you ask for more?
+A Hackney Wick Heaven.

 14. Photo Op on Hackney Bridge

-It’s home to East London’s finest street food vendors, bars, cafes, local independent retailers, workspaces studios and events, and is on a mission to offering a space for the community to mingle and get creative.
+It’s home to East London’s finest street food vendors, bars, cafes, local independent retailers, workspaces studios and events, and is on a mission to offer a space for the community to mingle and get creative.

 Thanks for reading my Local Guide to Hackney Wick.
 If you enjoyed it, let me know on Instagram!